 Not only that, because I didn't have any family and any income.
 They allowed me to work.
 Part time, go to school part time and paid for my schooling and my housing for three months, I think.
 So I decided to actually teach full time and skip the school.
 However, uh, dancing has been great ever since.

-MARTIN: A hundred percent a hundred percent now, interestingly enough.
-Um, my parents were very upset about this.
-Uh, both of them have degrees and my dad has doctor in economy.
-And so me not having a college degree, um, and then having a job that was almost too them.
-Physical.
-Yeah.
-Work and not a desk job or, or, or using your intellect.
-Um.
-Was very difficult.
-And until, my mom, came to visit me in Canada after I opened my studio.
+Martin: A hundred percent a hundred percent, now interestingly enough, my parents were very upset about this.
+Both of them have degrees and my dad has doctor in economy.
+So me not having a college degree, um, and then having a job that was almost to them physical work and not a desk job or, or, or using your intellect was very difficult.
+Until my mom came to visit me in Canada after I opened my studio.
 And when she came in, she came in the morning and I have a beautiful office.
 I mean, really like beautiful office.
-My dance partners boyfriend at the time, Terry, uh, was working for a leasing company and they actually lease the equipment.
-To big corporations and they had some left over beautiful cherry desks and computers.
-And so when you walked into my office, it looked like I was, you know, CEO of fortune 500 company.
+My dance partners boyfriend at the time, Terry, uh, was working for a leasing company and they actually lease the equipment to big corporations and they had some left over beautiful cherry desks and computers.
+So when you walked into my office, it looked like I was, you know, CEO of fortune 500 company.
 And so my mom was so happy to see that her son actually had a real job, even though me sitting behind it as

-MARTIN: Yeah.
+Martin: Yeah.
 So that was very nice.
-And so, um, I've lived in Canada for four years and then Forest Vance, um, uh, introduced me to Antionette Dob.
-Uh, the owner of Fred Astaire, um, corporation in Arizona and 94 I moved to the United States.
+And so, um, I've lived in Canada for four years and then Forest Vance introduced me to Antionette Dob, the owner of Fred Astaire corporation in Arizona, and I moved to the United States.

-SAMANTHA: That's awesome.
-Um, we have a question from the chat.
+Samantha: That's awesome.
+We have a question from the chat.
 What is Fred Astaire?
-So, uh, Fred Astaire obviously is named after the amazing dancer.
+So, Fred Astaire obviously is named after the amazing dancer.
 I believe he, and correct me if I'm wrong, he and his wife originally started it, correct.
-Um, so it is a franchise system.
-Um, there are two main franchises in the U S uh, there's Arthur Murray and Fred Astaire that kind of had a large amount of name recognition.
+So it is a franchise system.
+There are two main franchises in the US, there's Arthur Murray and Fred Astaire that kind of had a large amount of name recognition.
 And just like with any franchise like subway or McDonald's or anything else that you're probably more familiar familiar with, um, you as a, uh, owner can, can apply to take on the name.